dynamo58/twitch-bot/README.md

 # About

-A simple Twitch bot in Rust with quite specific features.
+A simple sophisticated Twitch bot in Rust.

+## Underlying technologies
+- Rust
+	- twitch-irc
+		- used as a twitch irc client
+	- sqlx
+		- used as a SQLite database driver

 # Commands